linux-surface/aarch64-arch-mkimg/README.md

 Outputs and intermediate build files are stored in `./build`.
 Disk images are written to `./build/disk.img` and final file system trees to `./build/disk/root` for the root partition and `./build/disk/efi` for the EFI/EFS partition.

+Default login credentials are the ones provided by the Arch Linux ARM root file system, i.e. user/password `alarm`/`alarm` and `root`/`root`.
+Note that, by default, an OpenSSH server is running.
+Therefore, please do not connect this machine directly to the internet (without firewall) before changing those.

 ### Running on an x86 Host